 It’s a free application that you can install on your desktop and use to view the data visualizations built by the users on Tableau Desktop.
 On Tableau Reader, you can view, interact, add different types of filters, and drill down the data without altering the original datasets and visualizations.

 This Tableau Public tutorial also demonstrates how it’s free software that anyone can use to analyze the data and create visualizations.
-You can create workbooks or reports and save them in the Tableau Server, but anyone can see those visualizations as its open for everyone.
+You can create workbooks or reports and save them in the Tableau Server, but anyone can see those visualizations as it is open to everyone.

 Tableau Online is a cloud platform that makes it easy to publish and share the dashboards with other users.
 It helps you and your colleagues to work on a project and extract valuable information that can convert them into visually interactive workbooks.
 These visuals can be accessed by the website, Tableau Desktop, and Tableau mobile applications.